Lolita Chakrabarti: Hamnet (2023)

+This original piece about three generations of women in one family dealing with legacy and chaos was recorded for BBC Radio 3.
+Chakrabarti also starred in it playing Nina alongside Meera Syal.

 Dramaturg

 In 2020 Lolita was dramaturg on Message in a Bottle for Sadler's Wells Theatre and ZooNation.
 She also dramaturged Sylvia which played at The Old Vic in 2023.
 Both were created and realised by Kate Prince.
+Sylvia returns for a UK tour culminating in several performances at the Royal Albert Hall in 2026.